Monday, June 20, 2011

 Indeed.
 Extra-curricular.
 A weekly get together, whether school was in or out.

 Smiles all round.
-Good serviceable English; nice girls.
+Good serviceable English.

-The same question as for the girl at the library table last week consulting a volume of critical essays on Hamlet, all by Western authors.
+The same question as for the other girl at the library table last week consulting a volume of critical essays on Hamlet, all by Western authors.

 Forceful imposition.
 Social discipline administered.